 Profile

 Todd Ault is the founder of the holding company Ault Alliance, Inc., who also holds many of the companies he invests in close to his heart.
-From healthcare to infrastructure, plus the metaverse and EV, the core parts of the diverse company, this visionary entrepreneur is always envisioning a brighter future, one vaccine, electric bus or better constructed bridge and defense system at a time.
+From healthcare to infrastructure, plus the metaverse and EV, this visionary entrepreneur drives progress by developing vaccines, electric buses, stronger bridges, and advanced defense systems, always envisioning a brighter future.

 The idea of running a holding company took hold of Todd as an adolescent who grew up in Southern California and lived in subsidized housing as a young kid.
 When cable tv finally came to his area, Todd loyally watched Money Line with Lou Dobbs – one of the shows on all 13 channels they received at the time – and one episode in particular piqued his interest: Warren Buffet.
-The future founder contacted Warren Buffet’s office whose assistant, Gladys, sent the aspiring young investor every single annual report since he had been chairman.
-Though Todd says he had to get hit in the head a few times instead of listening to all of Buffet’s teachings, he continued on his idol’s path.
+The future founder reached out to Warren Buffett’s office, and his assistant, Gladys, sent him every annual report since Buffett became chairman.
+Though Todd took a few hard lessons before fully embracing Buffett’s teachings, he remained committed to following his idol’s path.

 Growing up with a single mom until the age of 13, Todd’s parents didn’t have the money to send him to a four-year college.
 Instead, he bounced around to a few different schools and wound up at Chapman University on the West Coast.
 He thrived in a college atmosphere and just like Buffet, Todd landed a job as a broker.
 After calling one of the branch managers at Dean Witter every Monday for six weeks, he finally gave into a newly graduated and very persistent Todd, who began training class right as the first bombing of the World Trade Center rocked the world.
 Todd also found himself moving up the ranks very quickly at this new job.